About Indofest - celebrating 10 years in 2017

 Indofest-Adelaide is a vibrant community festival celebrating all things Indonesian.
-This year we celebrate the tenth anniversary of Indofest with an exciting program of traditional and contemporary music and dance, cooking demonstrations, culinary market, and regional exhibitions as part of our Kampung Indonesia project.
 The local Indonesian community has been bringing the cuisine and culture of one of Australia’s closest and most important neighbours to Adelaide since 2008.
 Indofest Adelaide is now one of the state’s outstanding multicultural events and is widely regarded as one of the most successful Indonesian cultural festivals in the southern hemisphere.

 The main objectives of Indofest Adelaide are:

 · To introduce Indonesia to the South Australian public by showcasing traditional and contemporary Indonesian art, dance, music, food and language

 · To actively engage members of the South Australian community and stimulate people-to-people connections that strengthen the Indonesia-South Australia relationship.

 · To encourage interest in, and promote study of Indonesian culture and language, to build educational links with Indonesia, and to foster youth ties between Indonesia and South Australia.